Set Up Entities, Roles, and Permissions On Your Service

 The Entities page opens.
 Here you see all the entities in your application.

-When you initially established your service using the service creation wizard, you had the choice to incorporate entities into your data model from an Amplication template, or leave it empty.
+When you initially established your service using the service creation wizard, you had the choice to incorporate entities into your service from a set of pre-defined entities, or leave it empty.

-If you opted not to use a template, you'll find your Entities screen with only one entity, User.
+If you opted not to use the pre-defined entities, you'll find your Entities screen with only one entity, User.
 This entity auto-generated when you created the new service.

 In this example, we'll now add another entity called Project.